pamapa/callblocker/README.md

   - Choose "LAN/WLAN (IP-Telefon)", for name use for example "callblocker" and click "Weiter"
   - Choose a password, remember it and click "Weiter"
   - Choose "alle Anrufe annehmen" and click "Weiter"
-- Setup the IP-phone in the callblocker configuration (/etc/callblocker/setting.json):
+- Setup the IP-phone in the call blocker configuration (/etc/callblocker/setting.json):
   - Edit the section sip -> accounts
   - "from_domain":   "fritz.box"
   - "from_username": "your username"